Perkedel/After-Church/Documents/Misc/lfm-changelog-2022.05.md

 Latsufir: Hmmm, I don't see anything special here other than uh.. the control UI UX is standard.
 That should make it easier, no strange ways. and heuh!
 Circle steering wheel flat bottom.
 Not yoke like what the hell?
 Hey, is there any missing here?

 Jayce: ... a peckton!
-No Hologram (HUD projection cluster), No DVB-T2 (DMB in OG South Korea), No Dashcam (OG Korea & Tesla have), No USB-C + DisplayPort (only USB-A Android Auto & Apple Car play), Only 2 row of seat (maybe IONIQ 7 will solve this?), Back seat only has warmer, (take breath again first),
+No Hologram (HUD projection cluster, Indonesia Cikarang version loses this), No DVB-T2 (DMB in OG South Korea), No Dashcam (OG Korea & Tesla sentry cam), No USB-C + DisplayPort (only USB-A Android Auto & Apple Car play, this is hurdle in Dasandim since most Dasandimian has true Linux phone), Only 2 row of seat (maybe IONIQ 7 will solve this?), Back seat only has warmer, (take breath again first) HHHHHHHHHHHHHHhhh, No remote parking assist (at least in Indonesia canon use loses this), No robot parking (Tesla-like auto park, Indonesia canon use doesn't have this), No Full Self Driving (only Common Cruise Control a.k.a.
+Autopilot in Tesla), No Digital sideview mirror (OG Korea), No All Wheel Drive (Indonesia Cikarang loses AWD), No Sidemarker (only USA version has this and is enforced for all cars in US, Dasandim recommends sidemarker), No Solar Panel (European version, or combined with panoramic sunroof), (take breath once again) HHHHHHHHHHHHHHHhhhh, No install app (Tesla has games), Infotainment is heavily cripled Android (not Android Automotive), electric recliner is only on the front (back only has electric forward backward), No controller interface on back seat (Tesla since Plaid), No rear wiper, No Spare Tire, aaaaand... et cetera, WHUEUH!!!
+MAN!
+That's long butt lackluster, peck!

-Latsufir: Yeah, I agree.
+Latsufir: Yeah, I see.
 I'm very appalled, no EV that goes with my satisfaction or anyone.
 Man, I wish Dasandim EV is ready.

 Yume: I know.
 But now you have to choose.